-The ABC television drama Life on Mars with Jason O’Mara and Harvey Keitel is the perfect show for BrandlandUSA.
-Why did we like it?
-We could put it intellectually, that we liked the central theme about the overlap of past and present.
-And because it’s a good show.
+The ABC television drama Life on Mars with Jason O’Mara and Harvey Keitel is the perfect show setting for brands.
+To put it intellectually, the central theme is about the overlap of past and present.

-- Great music.
-Theme song “Life on Mars” by David Bowie.
+- Theme song “Life on Mars” by David Bowie.
 It was played on an 8-Track, the RCA logo quite visible.

 - Fist fights!
 What happened to fist fights!